jologz/stardog-named-graph-alias/README.md

 Example RDF Upload:
 ![image](https://user-images.githubusercontent.com/3269153/111331934-befd3f80-8647-11eb-847d-eecf9c88b5d4.png)

-To follow along, make sure you name your graph as `URN:GLEIF`
+To follow along, make sure you name your graph as `urn:GLEIF`

-After uploading, add an alias to `<URN:GLEIF>` using the Stardog Studio's workspace or CLI
+After uploading, add an alias to `<urn:GLEIF>` using the Stardog Studio's workspace or CLI
 ```
 # Add to alias
 INSERT DATA {